The sign out front said Phenix. It meant to say Phoenix but the O was out.

-Harry told her.
+Charlie told her.

 They got to talking more.
 Another girl arrived.
 Rebecca turned to her.

-Harry and Sophie kept talking.
+Charlie and Sophie kept talking.

 Sophie was a writer.
 A reporter.
 She wrote stories wrote articles.
 Had a few things published in local magazines, online a few other places.
-Harry told her he was into writing too.
+Charlie told her he was into writing too.
 Stories, poems, the like.
 Sophie worked at the local art museum, walked around making sure people didn’t touch the artwork.
 She was a student at the local college, a student reporter.